eficode-academy/oidc-oauth2-katas/setting-up-keycloak.md

 <summary>:bulb:Which client root URL should I use?</summary>

 The client root URL depends on where you run the client application and how you access it from your browser.
-If you use you laptop browser and also run the client application on your laptop, the root URL might be something like `http://localhost:5000`.
-For an Eficode training, you will be running the clients on Kubernetes and your client URL will look like the following:
+If you use your laptop browser and also run the client application on your laptop, the root URL might be something like `http://localhost:5000`.
+For an Eficode training, you will be running the clients on Kubernetes and your client URL will look like the following (where you need to place `<X>` and `<training-name>` as above):

 ```
 https://client1.user<X>.<training-name>.eficode.academy
 ```
 </details>

 > ![KeyCloak specify client data](images/keycloak-add-client2-anno.png)

 After having created a client, we are presented with further details about the client.
-Scroll down and locate `Access Type`.
-Change it to `confidential` as shown below.
+Scroll down and locate `Consent Required` and change it to `On`.
+Also locate `Access Type` and change it to `confidential` as shown below.
 Click save when you have change the access type.

 > ![KeyCloak specify client data](images/keycloak-add-client-confidential-type-anno.png)